threefoldtecharchive/0-stor/client/README.md

 The `client.Write` method takes a third parameter other then the key and value, namely the reference list (`refList`).
 This reference list is also returned as the second value from the `client.Read` method.

-This reference list is attached to each object and is fully managed by the client.
-As the 0-stor server doesn't do anything with this list, it can be omitted and ignored if the client has no desire of using it.
+As the 0-db server doesn't do anything with this list, it can be omitted and ignored if the client has no desire of using it.
 The reference list for example, can be used to allow the client to do deduplication.

 ***TODO: show example (https://github.com/zero-os/0-stor/issues/216)***